Test Id : AFP

 Higher values are found in newborns and pregnant women.

-In some immunoassays, the presence of unusually high concentrations of analyte may result in a high-dose "hook" effect.
+In some immunoassays, the presence of unusually high concentrations of analyte may result in a high dose "hook" effect.
 This may result in a lower or even normal measured analyte concentration.
 If the reported result is inconsistent with the clinical presentation, the laboratory should be alerted for troubleshooting.
-For diagnostic purposes, these immunoassay results should always be assessed in conjunction with the patient’s medical history, clinical examination, and other findings.
+For diagnostic purposes, these immunoassay results should always be assessed in conjunction with the patient's medical history, clinical examination, and other findings.
 For the Beckman Access AFP assay a hook effect is not expected up to 500,000 ng/mL.
-Concentrations greater than 500,000 ng/mL might result in a falsely low result.
+Concentrations greater than 500,000 ng/mL may result in a falsely low result.

 Clinical Reference